HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Keyword-rich hashtags beat clever ones. #FitnessGoals might feel more creative, but #HomeWorkoutRoutine is more likely to match actual search queries.
 Think like a searcher, not a marketer.

-Hashtag placement doesn’t matter as much as you’d think.
+Hashtag placement matters less than you’d think.
 Some creators put hashtags in the caption, others in the first comment.
 TikTok reads both.
-What matters more is using hashtags that accurately represent your content—the algorithm will penalize you if viewers click away quickly because your hashtags misrepresented your video.
+What matters more is using hashtags that accurately represent your content.
+The algorithm will penalize you if viewers click away quickly because your hashtags misled them.

 Myth: Using 30 hashtags maximizes your reach on TikTok.